UNOFFICIAL

 "Militaries of the League

-2" mentions the Grome planned to include a spinal version of the railgun
+2" mentions the Grome planned to include a

-weapon.
-Fire control remains poor, but
+standard damage weapon.
+Fire control

-the potential to score a lethal hit on a target's primary with a single shot
+remains poor, but the potential to score a lethal hit on a target's primary

-makes it a fearsome weapon. |
+with a single shot makes it a fearsome weapon. |

 MINBARI